-For the most common multi-objective optimization method, the weighted sum approach, different strategies are presented in literature [46, 49].
+For the most common multi-objective optimization method, the weighted sum approach, different strategies are presented in literature [48, 49].
 The idea of this method is to combine all objective functions on a single objective function, in a way that only one function U has to be minimized.
-For the simplest case U is defined as
+For the simplest case U is defined as have to be selected by the user.
+Therefore, no non-problem-specific strategy exists, which means that the user has to have a good knowledge of the behavior of the objective functions to define a reasonable set of w.
+[48]

-$$U = \sum{i=1}^{k} w_i F(x)i, \qquad F_i(x) > 0 \ \forall i$$ (5)
+$$U = \sum{i=1}^{k} w_i F(x)i, \qquad F_i(x) > 0 \; \forall i$$ (5)

 In which w_i represents the individual weighting factors for each objective function F_i .
 Several studies have been conducted with these methods, and several variations have been published.
 For the creation of a Pareto set, the optimization has to be done with several different sets of w.
-Furthermore, those methods are susceptible to user influence, since the different sets of w have to be selected by the user.
-Therefore, no non-problem-specific strategy exists, which means that the user has to have a good knowledge of the behavior of the objective functions to define a reasonable set of w.
-[46]
+Furthermore, those methods are susceptible to user influence, since the different sets of w

 In addition several other strategies, like the weighted global criterion or the lexicographic method, have been developed with the aim to find the Pareto optimal set.
-All of those methods have in common, that multiple optimization runs, each with adjustments made by the user, are necessary [46], except for genetic algorithm methods.
+All of those methods have in common, that multiple optimization runs, each with adjustments made by the user, are necessary [48], except for genetic algorithm methods.
 With these methods it is possible to calculate the complete Pareto front within one optimization loop.
 Therefore, these methods are insensitive to user influence, since here no weighting vector w has to be defined.
-In the following, an overview of engineering applications of multi-objective optimizations is given.
+In the following, an overview of engineering applications of multiobjective optimizations is given.
 Despite this drawback, in most cases a weighted sum approach is implemented to solve these problems.